 1. Jordan is a Muslim country.

 While men have no unusual restrictions, as a woman, it’s better to wear long pants or a skirt (to cover your knees at least) and a normal T-shirt that covers your shoulders and without cleavage.
 Loose clothes are preferred.
 Western women might find this unusual, but it’s not complicated to dress like this.

 Most summer clothes are good if you follow what I’ve mentioned above.
 That is if you don’t want to attract unwanted attention to yourself.
 At Petra and other tourist attractions, people are more relaxed.
 If you want to visit a mosque, you’ll need a scarf to cover your head.
 Most mosques have scarves to borrow from their visitors.

 Read more about the Muslim communities in Living and Working Within the Muslim Community (Turkey).

-    They have opened for tourists but doesn’t mean we should behave like we don’t care.
+They have opened their country to tourists, but that doesn’t mean we should behave like we don’t care.
 Respect is one thing that can bring people together, no matter where you are!

 2. People speak Arabic and English.

 And I can understand there are a ton of agencies that provide you with a card and driver and arrange everything for you, but do you really want to be treated like a baby?!

 4. Beware of scams.

-    Considering the entrance to Petra is 50 JD, and that you don’t have to pay a visa and get many other for free, paying 73 JD for the Jordan Pass is a good deal.
+Considering the entrance to Petra is 50 JD and that you don’t have to pay for a visa and get many others for free, paying 73 JD for the Jordan Pass is a good deal.
 Make sure to print it before you get there.
 You will need to show it.
-At passport control are special queues for Jordan Pass holders.
+At passport control, there are special queues for Jordan Pass holders.
 As I said before, Jordan is not a cheap country.